 System administrators are responsible for granting file access.
-The needs of each user must be determined, and an appropriate degree of access authority assigned.
+They must determine each user's needs and assign an appropriate degree of access authority.
 Too much access may risk the security of your system, while too little may inhibit productive activity.